Cs348-Quote/cs348-quoteproject/README.md

 ## Virtual Environment Setup
 Make sure you are in the backend directory:

 To set up virtual environment on windows:
   6. Create a virtual environment using the requirements.txt.
-This can be done by "conda create --name <env> --file requirements.txt"
+This can be done by "conda create --name <env> --file requirements.txt".
-  7. Activate your virtual environment
+  7. Activate your virtual environment.
   8. Go to the directory ./cs348-quoteproject in cmd and run "flask run" to start the flask backend.
 Then proceed to frontend setup.

 To set up virtual env on mac:
   Create virtual env:
     6. `python -m venv venv`
   Start virtual env:
     7. source venv/bin/activate
   Install dependencies
     8. `pip install -r requirements.txt`
   Start backend server:
     9. `flask run`

 ## Frontend Setup